[

 ]

-If a card payment transaction (charge transaction) fails, it can be attributed to various reasons, such as insufficient funds.
+If a card payment transaction fails, it can be attributed to various reasons, such as insufficient funds.
 However, if the payment is unsuccessful, it is not always necessary to cancel the order and lose the payment.
 Instead, a retry payment attempt can be made using a payment token.

-A payment token is a unique identifier generated during a charge operation to identify data (such as credit card information) for future transactions.
+A payment token is a unique identifier generated during a charge operation to identify data, such as credit card information, for future transactions.

 If the payment fails due to a network error or a decline from the issuing bank, a recurring request must be made using the token from the unsuccessful first attempt.
 This allows for a seamless customer experience and can increase the chances of a successful transaction, avoiding the loss of payment.